Mallick17/Linux-Guide/README.md

   - **`parted`**: A versatile command-line tool that supports both MBR (Master Boot Record) and GPT partitioning.
   - **`gparted`**: The GUI version of `parted`, ideal for users who prefer a graphical interface.
   - **`gdisk`**: Similar to `fdisk`, but it **only supports GPT** (no MBR).
 - Partitioning a disk is a straightforward process with the right tools.
-Using `parted`, you can:
+Using `parted`, we can:
 1. Select the target device.
 2. View the current partition table.
 3. Create new partitions with specific start and end points.
 4. Verify and save changes.

 ### **Step 1: Launch `parted`**
-Open your terminal and launch `parted` with root privileges:
+Open our terminal and launch `parted` with root privileges:

 ```bash
 $ sudo parted